Australian-Genomics/CTRL/README.md

 AdminUser.create(email: 'youremail@gmail.com', password: 'yourpassword')
 ```

 then you can access the admin interface by going to `localhost:3000/admin` and typing in your credentials.
+Make sure to checkout the Documentation page from the navigation bar.

 ## For running the tests
 `bundle exec rspec spec/**/*.rb`